Lighthouse of Alexandria: Archaeological research and rediscovery

-Gaston Jondet made the first detailed description of the submerged ruins of the old port of Alexandria in 1916.
+In 1916, Gaston Jondet made the first detailed description of the submerged ruins of the old port of Alexandria.
 He was followed by Raymond Weill in the same year, and by Sir Leopold Halliday Savile in 1940.

 In 1968, the lighthouse was rediscovered.
-UNESCO sponsored an expedition to send a team of marine archaeologists, led by Honor Frost, to the site.
-She confirmed the existence of ruins representing part of the lighthouse.
-Due to the lack of specialised archaeologists and the area becoming a military zone, exploration was put on hold.
+UNESCO sponsored an expedition of marine archaeologists, led by Honor Frost.
+She confirmed the existence of the lighthouse's ruins.
+Exploration was postponed for lack of specialised archaeologists and because the area was becoming a military zone.

-A team of French archaeologists led by Jean-Yves Empereur re-discovered the physical remains of the lighthouse in late 1994 on the floor of Alexandria's Eastern Harbour.
+In late 1994, a team of French archaeologists led by Jean-Yves Empereur re-discovered the physical remains of the lighthouse on the floor of Alexandria's Eastern Harbour.
 He worked with cinematographer Asma el-Bakri who used a 35 mm camera to take the first underwater pictures of the scattered remains of collapsed columns and statues.
 Empereur's most significant findings consisted of blocks of granite 49–60 tonnes in mass often broken into multiple pieces, 30 sphinxes, 5 obelisks and columns with carvings dating back to Ramses II (1279–1213 BC).

-The cataloguing of over 3,300 pieces was completed by Empereur and his team at the end of 1995 using a combination of photography and mapping.
-Thirty-six pieces of Empereur's granite blocks and other discoveries have been restored and are on display in Alexandria museums.
+By the end of 1995, Empereur and his team completed cataloguing over 3,300 pieces.
+They used a combination of photography and mapping.
+Thirty-six pieces of Empereur's granite blocks and other discoveries have been restored and are on display in Alexandrian museums.
 Satellite imaging has revealed further remains.
 In the early 1990s, the underwater archaeologist Franck Goddio began exploration at the opposite side of the harbour from where Empereur's team had worked.

-Satellite and sonar imaging has revealed the additional remains of wharves, houses and temples which had all fallen into the Mediterranean as a result of earthquakes and other natural disasters.
-It is possible to go diving and see the ruins.
-In 2012 the secretariat of the UNESCO Convention on the Protection of the Underwater Cultural Heritage was working with the Government of Egypt on an initiative to add the Bay of Alexandria (including the remains of the lighthouse) to a World Heritage List of submerged cultural sites.
+Satellite and sonar imaging has revealed additional remains of wharves, houses, and temples collapsed into the sea by earthquakes and by other natural disasters.
+One can dive and see the ruins.

+In 2012, the secretariat of the UNESCO Convention on the Protection of the Underwater Cultural Heritage was working with the Government of Egypt to add the Bay of Alexandria (including the lighthouse remains) to a World Heritage List of submerged cultural sites.